 The four-week Benjamin Franklin Transatlantic Fellows Summer Institute will accommodate up to 45 European and ten American Fellows, ages 16 to 18.
 The program addresses U.S. foreign policy priorities such as youth engagement, democracy and civil society development, and economic prosperity.
 Activities include discussion of global issues of common interest, leadership and media training, collaborative project development, community service, educational travel, and plans for follow-on activities.
-The Institute will take place in June and July 2017; exact dates will be communicated at a later time.
+The Institute will take place June 25, 2022 and July 23 2022.

 The Benjamin Franklin Transatlantic Fellows Summer Institute fosters relationships among young Europeans and Americans, building strong linkages and an awareness of shared values.
 The program addresses U.S. foreign policy priorities such as youth engagement, support for democracy and civil society, and economic prosperity.
 The goals of the Institute are:

 - to develop a commitment to transatlantic cooperation;